-Many finance professionals choose to pursue these qualifications because they want to improve their career options, get promoted, or make more money.
+Many investment management and financial professionals choose to pursue these qualifications because they want to improve their career options, get promoted, or make more money.

 Each career path has distinct differences in educational requirements, responsibilities, and opportunities.
 The best way to choose which certification to pursue is to understand how they are different.

 CFA and CPA Differences